yazaldefilimone/react-hashtag-mask/README.md

 };
 ```

-_Notice:_ returns a pure HTML input, you could put css or do what you would do with a normal input tag
+_Notice:_ returns a pure HTML input no style, you could put css or do what you would do with a normal input tag

 ## Exemple